-A discussion regarding the basis for the Board's approval of the Advisory Agreement is available in the Fund's Annual Report to shareholders dated as of September 30, 2023.
+A discussion regarding the basis for the Board's approval of the Advisory Agreement and Sub-Advisory Agreement with Palmer Square is available in the Fund's Annual Report to shareholders dated as of September 30, 2023.
+A discussion regarding the basis for the Board's approval of the Sub-Advisory Agreement with Vest Financial, LLC will be available in the Fund's Semi-Annual Report to shareholders dated as of March 31, 2024.

-Portfolio Manager
+Portfolio Managers